 That said, AcreTrader does understand that investors need the ability to get money out of an investment.
 This can be complicated in the case of volatile farmland prices.
 If the greater farmland market is doing well, but in one area there are no buyers, a landowner could have to wait a long time to find liquidity.
 Further, selling a farm can be tedious and complicated when owning farmland outright.

-AcreTrader can provide two solutions to this problem.
+AcreTrader can potentially provide two solutions to this problem.
 First, we can provide investors for those wanting to sell land without buyers.
-Second, for investors needing liquidity, AcreTrader intends to provide the ability to sell shares in farms to other investors on the AcreTrader platform.
-This allows for liquidity in an efficient and cost effective manner for all involved.
+Second, for investors needing liquidity, AcreTrader is exploring the ability to sell shares in farms to other investors on the AcreTrader platform.
+This could help allow for liquidity in an efficient and cost effective manner for all involved.

 Many factors can contribute to risk during a farm recession; however if investments are made with the factors above in mind, investors can help protect themselves during hard times.
 While prices can fluctuate in the near term, the AcreTrader platform provides structures and incentives that can help investors attain even more stability in an already highly-attractive asset class.